-- 5. Answer any FIVE of the following:

 - a.
 Sustained Attention

 - b.
 Reading speed

 - c.
 Perceptual Constancies

 - d.
 Object concepts

 - e.
 Subliminal Perception

 - f.
 Heuristics

 - g.
 Eyewitness Testimony

 - h.
 Transfer of Training

-PAPER - 105: COGNITIVE PSYCHOLOGY PRACTICALS
+PAPER - 105: EXPERIMENTAL PSYCHOLOGY PRACTICALS

 PART-A: Experimental Psychology Practicals

 At least 8 experiments have to be conducted and detailed reports of the same have to be written.